 You might also like: Forthright Quotes by KAP

-In 1962 she published Ship of Fools, which took her 20 years to write.
+In 1962 she published Ship of Fools, which took her twenty years to write.
 Critical opinions were mixed, though it was the best selling novel of her career and of that year overall.
 Set before the start of World War II, it follows the voyage of a group of passengers on their way from Mexico to Europe.
 It was made into a film that was released in 1965.